modernweb-dev/rocket/docs/docs/configuration/setupEleventyComputedConfig.md

 # Configuration >> setupEleventyComputedConfig ||20

-If you want to add data that depends on other data then you can do it via [11ty's computed data](https://www.11ty.dev/docs/data-computed/).
+If you want to add data that depends on other data then you can do it via [Eleventy's computed data](https://www.11ty.dev/docs/data-computed/).

 Rocket exposes it via `setupEleventyComputedConfig`.